paul-grassi/800-63-3/sp800-63a/sec4_ial.md

 - Enrollment code SHALL be valid for a maximum of 5 days.
 - A notification of proofing SHALL be sent via a different address of record than the destination of the enrollment code.

+### 4.5.6.
+Biometric Collection

+The CSP SHALL collect and records a current biometric (e.g., photograph or fingerprints) to ensure that the applicant cannot repudiate application.

 ##4.7.
 Summary of Requirements
 *(Non-normative; refer to preceding sections for normative requirements)*